 As a side note - many appliances you see around you - routers, many smart phones, ATMs, some TVs and so on, runs one or another OS and have specifically tailored SBCs in them.
 The thing is - many of these SBCs are not sold on one-by-one basis.
 Single board computers I'll describe here are specifically designed for hobbyist market and can be bought separately.

 RoBoard single board computer, courtesy of Trossen Robotics

-So, it's based on a Vortex86DX, a 32bit x86 CPU running at 1000Mhz and it has 256MB on board DDR 2 RAM memory.
+So, RoBoard is based on a Vortex86DX, a 32bit x86 CPU running at 1000Mhz and it has 256MB on board DDR 2 RAM memory.
 As you may already now, computers based on x86 architecture CPUs can run 'serious' desktop operating systems - Windows 98/ME/XP and others.

-This is one of the main pros of this robotics SBC - it can run DOS, Win 98/ME/XP, Windows Embedded CE 6.0, Windows XP embedded, Windows embedded standard and Linuxes based on kernel versions 2.4.x and 2.6.x.
+This is one of the main pros of this robotics SBC - it can run DOS, Win 98/ME/XP, Windows Embedded CE 6.0, Windows XP embedded, Windows embedded standard as well as different breeds of Linux.
 Quite a choice, isn't it?

 However, a wide choice of operating systems doesn't necessarily make something really useful for robotics applications, right?
 There are some quite unique requirements to fulfill this - we need plenty of I/O options for different sensors, switches and motors.

 So, the board has 24(!)
 3-pin PWM (pulse width modulation) headers for your servos, one 16-pin header for A/D (that's 8 channels) with built-in 10-bit Analog-Digital converters, as well as other interfacing possibilities such as RS-232, RS-485, multiple USB connectors, TTL serial, LAN, and an SPI&I2C connector.